-There are some things worth considering when buying a car, to minimise the impact of depreciation on your hip pocket a few years later when you sell it:
+Whatever type of car you buy, there are some things you can do to minimise the impact on your hip pocket a few years later when you sell it.

-- Buy a secondhand car.
-For example, a one- or two-year-old car still has its manufacturer’s warranty, but is likely to have lost quite a bit of its original price.
+- Buy a second-hand model.
+A one- or two-year-old car still has its manufacturers' warranty, but is likely to have lost a lot of the original price.

-- You may lose money on the resale value of such a car: you’re basically buying a one-year-old model in the end-of-year sale, and a superseded model in the run-out sale.
-However, you may save thousands on the purchase price.
+- Consider buying during an end-of-year sale or a model run-out sale.
+While they may have lower resale value (you're basically buying a one-year-old model in the end-of-year sale and a superseded model in the run-out sale) you can save thousands on the purchase price.

 - Look for 'drive-away' deals, where you don't have to pay dealer delivery and registration fees.